xupsh/pynq-respeaker/README.md

 # ReSpeaker 4-Mic Array for PYNQ

 This repo contains the pip install package for ReSpeaker 4-Mic Array on PYNQ.
-It's only support PYNQ Z2 board.There are 2 noetbooks in the design.
+It's only support PYNQ Z2 board.
+There are 2 noetbooks in the design.
 DOA.ipynb is to calculate DOA (Direction Of Arrival) of the sound.
 STT.ipynb will show how to do STT (Speech To Text) with APIs provided by Baidu.

 ## Quick Start